jrkerns/pylinac/docs/source/winston_lutz.rst

 the field CAX as a line in 3D coordinate space, with the BB being the reference point.
 This method is used to find the gantry isocenter size.

+Couch shift
+^^^^^^^^^^^

-Low determined the geometric transformations to apply to 2D planar images to calculate the shift to apply to the BB.
+`Low et al`_ determined the geometric transformations to apply to 2D planar images to calculate the shift to apply to the BB.
 This method is used to determine the shift instructions.
-Specifically, equations 6 and 9.
+Specifically, equations 6, 7, and 9.

 .. note::